WeegoWee/CS334-Web-App-Project/Part_3/README.txt

 - debugged awardspace redirect issue on cart page.

 Luis:
+    Served as the project leader and met with the professor on April 4th, 2025.
+Created the E-R model for the database.
+Corrected the home page to have all visible elements inside of the body.
+Added missing validation for the shop page.
+Added admin session persistence through localStorage.
+Added redirection from admin pages to login if user is not authenticated, or to dashboard if user has no access to the requested page.
+Added functionality to hide the sections of the dashboard that the user has no access to.
+Added functionality for the inventory section of the admin console.

 Rigoberto:
     Informed team on Thursday April 10th they are withdrawing from school and will not be available to work on project for remainder of semester.